URL path: Index page // Cesium (Cs)

 55€

 Cesium is a natural element found in combination with other elements in rocks, soil, and dust.
-Cesium present in the natural environment is not radioactive and is referred to as a stable Cesium (133Cs).
-Nuclear explosions and the disintegration of Uranium can create two forms of radioactive Cesium, 134Cs, and 137Cs.
+In the natural environment, cesium is not radioactive and is called stable Cesium (133Cs).
+Nuclear explosions and the disintegration of Uranium can create two forms of radioactive Cesium, 134Cs and 137Cs.
 Both isotopes are cleaved to non-radioactive elements.
 134Cs and 137Cs produce beta particles as they decay.
-It takes about 2 years to halve the emission of 134Cs and about 30 years for 137Cs (this time is called half-life).
+It takes about two years to halve the emission of 134Cs and about 30 years for 137Cs (this time is called half-life).

-Exposure to stable or radioactive Cesium results from ingestion of contaminated food or drinking water or inhalation of contaminated air.
+Exposure to stable or radioactive Cesium results from ingesting contaminated food or drinking water or inhaling contaminated air.
 High levels of radioactive Cesium above or near the human body can cause nausea, vomiting, diarrhea, bleeding, coma, and even death.
 This can happen after a nuclear accident or an atomic bomb explosion.

 How does Cesium enter the environment?